Welcome to "NAF El Centro!"

 • Post-Secondary Preparations: School Liaison Officers leverage installation and school resources to provide graduating military students with access to post-secondary information and opportunities.

-• Special Needs System Navigation: School Liaison Officers provide information about installation and community programs and services, make referrals to the Exceptional Family Member Program, and offer assistance in navigating the administrative systems within local education agencies.
+• Special Needs System Navigation: School Liaison Officers provide information about installation and community programs and services, make referrals to the Exceptional Family Member Program, and assist in navigating local education agencies' administrative systems.

 Academic Anchor is Navy Region Southwest's bimonthly School Liaison Newsletter.
-It addresses educational issues that affect military children in our region and provides information about upcoming events.
+It addresses educational issues affecting our region's military children and provides information about upcoming events.